DanielFaulkner/CodingTutorials/OSDevelopment/AssemblyPrimer.md

+# REWRITE AND CONVERSION TO MARKDOWN SYNTAX IN PROGRESS

 ## Assembly Language introduction

 A place holder for a short (NASM) assembly primer for readers who are not able to purchase a book on Assembly, or are not intending to use the assembly for the majority of their hobby operating system development.